SimVascular/svFSI/INSTALL.md

 Follow the steps below to install `svFSI` on Mac.

-1. Install Xcode command line tools using the command line below:
+1. Install Xcode command-line tools using the command below:

 ```bash
 xcode-select install